quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 > QCalendar 4.x+ only works with a Vue 3 instance.
 If you are still using Vue 2, use the [QCalendar v3 branch]() (TODO: not created yet).

 > The information below is by no means an exhaustive list of changes and new functionality.
 If you see something that has been missed, please PR or let us know.
+Also check the [Changelog](/latest-news/changelog) page for ungoing updates.

 ## QCalendar v4.0.0 Alpha
 Welcome to the QCalendar v4.0.0 Alpha release.